UFUG2601-CPP-Programming/Fall2024Lab/lab02/README.md

 - **Please finish the problems in the contest "Lab02" in OJ by the end of this week (2024-9-22 23:59:59).**

 ## Our Goal in Lab 02
-1. Learn how to use control syntax, such as `if-else`,`switch`, to implement simple decision-making processes.
+In this lab, you should learn how to use control syntax, such as `if-else`,`switch`, to implement simple decision-making processes.

-2. Learn how to use simple loops to perform repeated actions and understand the distinctions between the `for` loop, `while` loop, and `do-while` loop.

 ## Introduction
-In this lab, you will learn the control flow statements in C++.
-You will learn how to use `if-else` statements, `switch` statements, `while` loops, `do-while` loops, and `for` loops.

 There are three basic flow control constructs - sequential, conditional (or decision), and loop (or iteration).
 The **sequential** structure: the execution process is from the top to the bottom line by line.
 The **conditional** structure is using if-else statement to verify whether a statement satisfys some specific condition and then make choose.
 The **loop** structure is used to execute some logic operation repeatedly.

+In this lab, we will primarily focus on the conditional structure for flow control in C++.
+You will learn how to use `if-else` statements, and `switch` statements.

 ## Sequential Flow Control
 A program is a sequence of instructions. **Sequential flow** is the most common and straight-forward, where programming statements are executed in the order that they are written  from top to bottom in a sequential manner.